uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 As expected, the more water we have in the mix, the weaker the concrete and the more superplasticizer we have, the stronger the concrete.
 We can also observe that Water content and superplasticizer amount have a strong negative correlation of -0.65.
 Overall the more superplasticizer we have, the less water there is in these concrete mixes.

 ![
-Correlation plot of Fine Aggregates , Coarse Aggregates and compressive strength ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Pim/plot_6to7.png "plot_6to7"){#fig:plot6to7 width="500px"}
+Correlation plot of fine aggregates , coarse aggregates and compressive strength ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Pim/plot_6to7.png "plot_6to7"){#fig:plot6to7 width="500px"}

 |                            | Coarse Aggregate (kg/m3) | Fine Aggregate (kg/m3) | Compressive strength (MPa) |